bigskysoftware/htmx/www/content/extensions/response-targets.md

 ## Wildcard resolution

-When status response code does not match existing `hx-target-[CODE]` attribute name then its numeric part expressed as a string is trimmed with last character being replaced with the asterisk (`*`).
-This lookup process continues until the attribute is found or there are no more digits.
+When a status response code does not match existing `hx-target-[CODE]` attribute name then its numeric part expressed as a string is trimmed with last character being replaced with the asterisk (`*`).
+The lookup process continues until the attribute is found or there are no more digits.

 For example, if a browser receives 404 error code, the following attribute names will be looked up (in the given order):